FluidSynth/fluidsynth/doc/ladspa.md

 mono effect send signals (as determined by the reverb and chorus send generators for each voice) into the LADSPA effects.

 Please note that if you run FluidSynth with the internal reverb and chorus effects active (which is the default), then those effects are already mixed into the Main:L and Main:R channels.
 Fore more details, please see the "Signal Flow" section below.

-For host port setups in mutli-channel configurations, please see the "Multi-Channel Output" section below.
+For host port setups in multi-channel configurations, please see the "Multi-Channel Output" section below.

 ## Creating a Configuration File